earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 ---
 layout: single
 title: "Sources of Error in Lidar and Human Measured Estimates of Tree Height"
-excerpt: "There are difference sources of error when we measure tree height using Lidar.
-Learn about accuracy, precision and the sources of error associated with Lidar remote sensing data."
+excerpt: "There are difference sources of error when you measure tree height using Lidar.
+Learn about accuracy, precision and the sources of error associated with lidar remote sensing data."
 authors: ['Leah Wasser']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['remote-sensing-uncertainty-r']
 permalink: /courses/earth-analytics/remote-sensing-uncertainty/about-uncertainty-lidar/
 nav-title: 'Remote Sensing Uncertainty'
 module-title: 'Uncertainty and Metadata'
-module-description: 'In this module, we will discuss the concept of uncertainty as it relates to both remote sensing and other data.
-We will also explore some metadata to learn how to understand more about our data. '
+module-description: 'In this module, you will learn the concept of uncertainty as it relates to both remote sensing and other data.
+You will also explore some metadata to learn how to understand more about your data. '
 module-nav-title: 'Uncertainty in Scientific Data & Metadata '
 module-type: 'class'
 course: "earth-analytics"